DavidGGonzalez/TeamBlue_FinalProject/README.md

 4. Evaluate the model using the test data.
     * Use metrics such as accuracy, precision, recall, confusion matrix to show performance of our model.

+The following is imge showing the input data returning label.

 # Provisional Database

 *  Sample Data that mimics the expected final database structure or schema
 *  Draft Machine Learning model is connected with the dashboard.

 # Dashboard

+Tools: TBD as we progress with project
+Model Deployment

+# Summary

+Limitations

+Future Analaysis